-Master's Degree in Nursing (MSN) preferred.
+Master's Degree in Nursing (MSN) required.
 Teaching experience preferred but not required.
 A minimum of three years experience in the practice of professional nursing required.

 Ability to read, analyze, and interpret common scientific and technical journals, financial reports, and legal documents.
 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.
 Ability to write speeches and articles for publication that conform to prescribed style and format.
 Ability to effectively present information to top management, public groups, and/or boards of directors.

 Ability to apply concepts such as fractions, percentages, ratios, and proportions to practical situations.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 Current RN license to practice nursing in the State of Texas.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.